 Restructuring

-In restructuring, the principals who come through are not the ones who got lucky.
-They are the ones who took five hard decisions in the first ninety days.
-The others let the company degrade over time, lose their negotiation levers one by one, and end up enduring an outcome none of them would have chosen.
+In restructuring, the leaders who make it through are not the lucky ones.
+They are the ones who made five difficult decisions in the first ninety days.
+The others let the company degrade over time, lose their negotiating leverage one by one, and end up enduring a scheme none of them would have chosen.

-When a company goes through a crisis, the decisions taken in the first hundred days shape what comes next.
-Too often, urgency leads to imposed arbitrations: forced sale, excessive dilution, governance lost.
-Arcadia Partners advises principals under stress, with the conviction that a path almost always exists which preserves the company, the capital of historical shareholders and the interests of creditors.
+When a company goes through a crisis, the decisions made in the first hundred days structure what follows.
+Too often, urgency leads to imposed trade-offs: forced sale, excessive dilution, lost governance.
+Arcadia Partners advises leaders in stress situations, with the conviction that there is almost always a path that preserves the company, the capital of historic shareholders and the interests of creditors at the same time.

 When Arcadia steps in

-The situations we handle resemble these.
-An industrial mid-market company emerging from a major investment whose returns are slow to come, and whose cash position becomes uncertain six months out.
-A majority shareholder having to refinance an LBO debt reaching maturity in a deteriorated market, with no certainty that the original conditions will be honoured.
-A company whose financial covenants are under stress and which sees its bank pool tighten quarter after quarter.
-A forced sale to organise under time pressure, preserving what can be preserved for the seller and for the teams.
+The situations we handle look like these.
+An industrial SME emerging from a major investment whose returns are slow to materialise, and whose cash position becomes uncertain at six months.
+A majority shareholder who must refinance LBO debt reaching maturity in a deteriorated market context, without certainty that initial terms will hold.
+A company whose financial covenants are under stress and that sees the banking pool tightening quarter after quarter.
+A forced sale to be organised in haste, while preserving what can be preserved for the seller and for the teams.

-We work upstream of legal proceedings in the vast majority of cases.
-Our role is to avoid collective proceedings, or, when those are unavoidable, to structure a safeguard or restructuring plan that maximises operational continuity.
+We intervene upstream of court proceedings in the vast majority of cases.
+Our role is to avoid collective proceedings, or when these are unavoidable, to structure a safeguard or recovery plan that maximises operational continuity.

 Our method

-The first week of the mission is dedicated to a rapid diagnosis: thirteen-week cash forecast, mapping of creditors, legal analysis of guarantees, identification of available levers.
-We deliver to the principal and the supervisory board or the board of directors a summary report with the options and their respective implications.
+The first week of the mission is devoted to a rapid diagnosis: thirteen-week cash flow forecast, mapping of creditors, legal analysis of guarantees, identification of available action levers.
+We deliver to the leader and the supervisory board or board a synthetic report with the options and their respective implications.

-Then comes the renegotiation work: with the bank pool to reschedule maturities, with shareholders for a possible recapitalisation, with new investors if external capital is needed.
+Then comes the renegotiation work: with the banking pool to reschedule maturities, with shareholders for a possible recapitalisation, with new investors if external capital is necessary.
 In the most critical situations, we work in coordination with an ad hoc agent or a conciliator.